skyglass/spring-boot-kafka-movie-bets/README.md

 - open https link for your registered domain in your Browser and make sure that you can see `SkyComposer 2` title on the top left

 - Congratulations!
-You successfuly tested `Ticketing App` code changes with Github Actions Deployment Pipeline!
+You successfuly tested `Movie Bets App` code changes with Github Actions Deployment Pipeline!